joel224/cooperate_AI/README.md

 We often see employees 'grapple with understanding' in the full spectrum of their company's operational guidelines, from formal policies to the more subtle aspects of work discipline and cultural norms .

-and it is hard to barkedown things everything mentally at once.
+and it is hard to barkedown everything mentally at once.

 things like discipline are unspoken , time and love for our job gets lost in this unstructured thoughts especially if someone is in a struggle in their own life .